lockys/pyAllpay/README.md

 ##### - Initialize an allPay payment
 Take Django as instance.
-In your Django view
+In your Django view.
+(Don't forget to drop the pyAllpay folder into your root project dir, it's a module now.)

-    from pyallpay.allPay import AllPay
+    from pyAllpay.allPay import AllPay

     payment_info = {'TotalAmount': 10, 'ChoosePayment': ATM, 'MerchantTradeNo': 'xvd123test', 'ItemName': "test"}
     ap = AllPay(payment_info)